Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 The fuel level of the generator can be determined quickly, easily, and conveniently with the help of its built-in fuel gauge.

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse WGen3600DF's package also includes these accessories: key fob, battery charger, tool kit, oil, propane hose and funnel.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Westinghouse WGen3600DF also comes with some accessories: tool kit, key fob, propane hose, battery charger, funnel and oil are included.
 The official storage cover and running cover are also available, as separate purchases.

 Product Videos